Earlier Francis Marion Symposium 2013-2017

 Thank you committed Sponsors for 2013:

-Anderson Pharmacy, R & V Ouzts, Manning; Bank of Clarendon, Manning; J & N Black, Manning; David Brinkman, Columbia; The Citizens Bank of Turbeville; The Clarendon Citizen, Manning; DAR Ladies, Manning; DuBose Campus, Central Carolina Technical College, Manning; Farmers Telephone Coop, Kingstree; Edward Jones, R. Bradshaw, Manning; Lamar’s, Manning; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; G. Kinzer & P. Reilly, NY; Santee Electric Coop, Lake City; G & C Summers, Manning; Drs.
-Christine & Bob Swager, Spartanburg; Turbeville Ruritan Club; and W & D Turbeville, Manning.
+Anderson Pharmacy, R and V Ouzts, Manning; Bank of Clarendon, Manning; J and N Black, Manning; David Brinkman, Columbia; The Citizens Bank of Turbeville; The Clarendon Citizen, Manning; DAR Ladies, Manning; DuBose Campus, Central Carolina Technical College, Manning; Farmers Telephone Coop, Kingstree; Edward Jones, R. Bradshaw, Manning; Lamar’s, Manning; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; G. Kinzer and P. Reilly, NY; Santee Electric Coop, Lake City; G and C Summers, Manning; Drs.
+Christine and Bob Swager, Spartanburg; Turbeville Ruritan Club; and W and D Turbeville, Manning.
 Special thanks for the support of Mr. Thomas Kenan III and Mount Vernon Ladies’ Association for allowing the showing of this Marion miniature.

 We are interested in more info about the Marion quilt (below).
 Caption says: “Once part of the household equipment of General Francis Marion.
 The central motive is, in its major parts, cut from a single piece of glazed English chintz and applied to a homespun linen ground.
 The colors are browns, reds and dull yellow… (Size 9′ x 9′).” (magazine 1926)